wbudgaga/TAAPC/README.md

 It is a mapReduce job that uses the computed probabilities to find the word with minimum probability  and then remove it from the sentewnce.

 **Swapping two words in a sentance**
-Both (**cs455.AddMissingWord** , s455.RemoveRedundantWord) can be used to find the words in the wrong positions and then swap them to their right positions.
+A MapReduce job that needs to be implemented to fix a sentence by swapping two of the words in the sentence.
+The job should generate permutations of these words and then identifying which of the sentences is most likely to be correct..

 ### Scripts to run the jobs